brichey0786/drupal_tutorial/README.md

   1. Welcome to Drupal :)

 ## 2. Register a menu
+  * VSCode Extensions (Recommended)
+    1. PHP IntelliSense
+    2. PHP Intelephense
+    3. Drupal-7-Snippets
+    4. Drupal-7-Hooks-Snippets
+    5. Sass/Less/Scss/Typescript/Jade/Pug Compile Hero Pro
+    6. JS Refactor
   * `modules/custom/schools`
       * `schools.info`: meta information about a module
       * `schools.module`: module content
   * Note: it may take some time for our Drupal site to refresh its registry to reflect the changes we make in the menu hook
   * Drive: `General/Overview of the Drupal Menu System`

 ## 3. Render a list
+  * Make sure you pull tag v1.0.3 from this repository, which contains our updated docker composer configuration files.
+  * Make sure to run `docker-compose up -d` again.
+You should be able to visit the same URL and see our item list.

 ## 4. Add links to other pages